 What is the Wangala Festival?

-The Wangala is the most important post harvest festival of the Garos.
-The Northeastern part of our country is blessed with many ethnic groups each having their unique culture, customs, languages and dress.
+The Wangala is the most important post-harvest festival of the Garos.
+Northeastern India is blessed with many ethnic groups each having their unique culture, customs, languages and dress.
 Not only the region is bestowed with diverse natural beauty, the people too are as culturally diverse as possible.
 Agriculture is the main source of income in these states and so most of the festivals here are celebrated around the harvest season.
-Wangala too is a post harvest festival of thanksgiving celebrated in the Garo Hills of Western Meghalaya.
+Wangala too is a post-harvest festival of thanksgiving celebrated in the Garo Hills of Western Meghalaya.

 The first 100 Drums Wangala Festival was organized in the winter of 1976 at Assanang, the headquarters of Rongram Development Block.
 Since then, there was no looking back.
 Every year the festival is celebrated for 3 days during the month of November and has grown over the years under the patronage of the Meghalaya Government.

 This year, I happened to visit the 40th “100 Drums Wangala Festival”.
 The Wangala Festival is the celebration of the culture of the Garos.
 People from different Garo village come together to celebrate their cultural uniqueness.
 There are various cultural competitions, industrial exhibitions, martial arts and mainly dances by various groups.
 Infact, Wangala is one such festival where dance plays a major part.
 The whole celebration takes place for 3 days at the Assanang ground.
 And on the final day, 100 drums beat and the 300 dancers dance to the beat of the 100 drums producing a spectacle to watch.